CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example

 C’s claim from D (no prior surrenders or claims)

-The overlapping period ( CTM80225) is 6 months ended 30/6/01.
+The overlapping period (CTM80225) is the six months ended 30 June 2011.

-C’s ‘unrelieved part of the claimant’s total profits for the overlapping period’ (CTM80235) is also the same as its ‘total profits for the overlapping period’ (CTM80230).
+C’s ‘unrelieved part of the claimant company’s available total profits is also the same as its ‘available total profits for the overlapping period’ (CTM80235).
 This is because it has made no prior claims.
 It is:

-The amount that can be surrendered/claimed is the smaller of these ( CTM80215).
+The amount that can be surrendered/claimed is the smaller of these (CTM80215).
 It is £5,000.

 A’s claim from D (prior surrender)

-The overlapping period is 9 months ended 30/9/01.
+The overlapping period is nine months ended 30 September 2011.

 D’s ‘surrenderable amount for the overlapping period’ is:

-D’s ‘unused part of the surrenderable amount for the overlapping period’ is this amount less the ‘amount of any prior surrenders attributable to the overlapping period’ ( CTM80240).
-Following the steps in CTM80240:
+D’s ‘unused part of the surrenderable amount’ is this amount less the ‘amount of prior surrenders for the overlapping period’.

 Step 1